nnHomoli/SillinessLimiter/README.md

 ## **Config**

 #### _Permission-by-default_ ## true/false
--- grants every permission of this plugin commands, except reload, true by default
+-- Grants every permission of this plugin commands, except reload, true by default

 #### _Login-link-message_ ## true/false
 -- Display a message when player whose IP is not linked joins, can be changed in [lang.yml](src%2Fmain%2Fresources%2Fdefault%2Flang.yml), true by default